andrewthebold/gentle/flutter-app/README.md

 ## Folder structure

-Here are list of relevant folders (I'm assuming you are already familiar with Flutter projects).
+Here's a list of relevant folders (I'm assuming you are already familiar with Flutter projects).

 ```
 .